 Pest control programs are also being implemented to protect our native species and continue to protect the environment.

-A large part of both minimising and responsibly disposing our waste has come from selecting compostable and biodegradable alternatives for food packaging used in the Shire’s Rest Café.
+A large part of both minimising and responsibly disposing our waste has come from selecting compostable alternatives for food packaging used in the Shire’s Rest Café.
 All single use plastic bags have also been removed from our retail store.

-With 80,000 takeaway coffee cups sold from The Shires Rest Café each year, it was important to use biodegradable alternatives, making a significant difference to the amount of waste being sent to landfill.
+With 80,000 takeaway coffee cups sold from The Shires Rest Café each year, it was important to use compostable food packaging alternatives, making a significant difference to the amount of waste being sent to landfill.
 All non-compostable food packaging has been replaced by carefully-sourced plant-based alternatives from reputable local suppliers Ecoware.
 These alternatives are made of materials such as bamboo fibre, paper, and Bioplastic made from Polylactic Acid (PLA), a material derived from sustainable plant resources with a carbon footprint of up to 75% less than traditional packaging materials.

 Waste collected in the rubbish bins at The Shire’s Rest and The Green Dragon Inn is processed on site at our waste processing facility.
 Waste is hand-sorted into compostable waste, recycling and general refuse.
 Our sorting facility has streamlined our waste management process and has contributed to a reduction in our contribution to landfill.
 The compost system on site has undergone significant development to continue to dispose of products used by our guests and staff.
 Over the last 12 months the compost system has successfully decomposed all compostable products and green waste produced on site, producing soil that will keep our gardens on the Movie Set thriving.

-Hobbiton is currently working to develop a strict purchasing policy to avoid consumables that are not biodegradable, compostable or recyclable.
+Hobbiton is currently working to develop a strict purchasing policy to avoid consumables that are not compostable or recyclable.
 This policy will also aim to promote locally sourced goods to minimise excess packaging and transport.

 Hobbiton Movie Set Chief Executive, Russell Alexander says “Our Going Green initiative is an integral part of our corporate responsibility and we believe it is extremely important to make the effort to minimize our impact on New Zealand’s precious environment.
 Our aim is to become as self-sufficient and sustainable as reasonably practicable.
 Our plan is to utilize our surrounding area and farming roots with a number of further steps to be taken over the next few years.